 If these systems were not operating effectively, this would have serious strategic implications on how DoD trains, equips and provides a good quality of life for all personnel and their families living and working on each installation.
 DoD has been slow to upgrade these systems because of the significant upfront costs associated with the construction.
-But the UP program makes these upgrades more feasible.
-Contractor-owned waste water backup generators at Fort AP Hill, Va., prevent sewage overflow during power outages.
+But the UP program makes these upgrades more feasible. power outages.
 Photo provided by Carla Biver, DLA Energy, Energy Enteprise.